AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 1. In the Repository panel, open the DITA map file in Map View.
 1. In the Output tab, select the + icon to create an output preset.
-1. Select AEM Site from the type drop-down in the Add preset dialog box.
+1. Select AEM Site from the type drop-down in the **New output preset** dialog box.

 Learn more about [AEM Sites Presets in the Web Editor](generate-output-aem-site-web-editor.md).